mberghouse/Machine-Learning-in-Hydrology/README.md

     - `hw2_help.ipynb`: Data ingestion, cleaning, transformation, and modeling workflow.
     - `USGS_NWIS_data_retrieval.ipynb`: Script to collect hydrological data from the USGS NWIS web service using REST API calls.

-- **ML_help/**
-  - Contains helper files and placeholders for machine learning experiments.

 - **Matlab_scripts/**
-  - MATLAB examples (e.g., `gphs_tableCreation.m`) demonstrating table creation and data handling in MATLAB.
+  - MATLAB examples demonstrating table creation and data handling, the R2 metric, and decision trees .

-- **data/** (if available)
+- **data/**
-  - Contains raw data files used for streamflow and water quality analysis.
-Some scripts automatically download this data from external sources.
+  - Contains raw data files used for groundwater, lake, streamflow and water quality analysis.

+- **homework/**
+  - Contains homework assignments that were used in the class.

+- **lectures/**
+  - Contains the lectures that were given in the class.

+- **papers/**
+  - Repository of useful papers for machine learning in hydrology.

 ## Installation